atagen/ShadowRePlay-Linux/README.md

 ## Prerequisites

-- Have FFMPEG installed

--  `sudo pacman -S ffmpeg`

-- Have libnotify installed
+- Have FFMPEG, libnotify, and xdotool installed

--  `sudo pacman -S libnotify`
+-  `sudo pacman -S ffmpeg libnotify xdotool` (installer will do this if need be)

 - Have one of (in order of priority given):